microsoft/code-with-engineering-playbook/docs/design-reviews/decision-log/readme.md

 - **Status:**
     Proposed/Accepted/Deprecated/Superseded

     *A proposed design can be reviewed by the development team prior to accepting it.
-A previous decision can be superseded by a new one or the ADR record marked as deprecated in case it is not valid anymore.*
+A previous decision can be superseded by a new one, or the ADR record marked as deprecated in case it is not valid anymore.*

 - **Context:**